21 Coptic Christian Martyrs of Libya: Veneration

 On 21 February 2015, seven days after their death, Pope Tawadros II of Alexandria canonized the 21 Coptic martyrs as saints.
 On 11 May 2023, Pope Francis met with Pope Tawadros II during general audiences to celebrate the 50th anniversary of the Coptic Orthodox-Catholic agreement at Saint Peter's Basilica in Rome.
-In his speech, Francis announced that he intends to add the 21 martyrs to the Roman Martyrology.
+In his speech, Francis announced that he intended to add the 21 martyrs to the Roman Martyrology.
 He said "these martyrs were baptized not only in water and the Spirit, but also in blood, with a blood that is a seed of unity for all followers of Christ.
 I am pleased to announce today that, with Your Holiness' consent, these 21 martyrs will be included in the Roman Martyrology as a sign of the spiritual communion uniting our two Churches".

 During the audience, Tawadros II gave Francis relics with a small statue of the 21 martyrs and an egg-shaped Coptic icon of the Holy Family.
 Upon receiving the relics, Francis said "I will try to make an altar in one of our basilicas in honor of the martyrs."

 On 15 February 2024, an ecumenical prayer service was held at the Choir Chapel of Saint Peter's Basilica to celebrate the first commemoration of the 21 Coptic Martyrs of Libya in the Catholic Church.
 Cardinal Kurt Koch, prefect of the Dicastery for Promoting Christian Unity, presided at the service and preached the homily.
-The relics of the martyrs, given to Pope Francis by Pope Tawdros II, were placed on the altar for veneration.
+The relics of the martyrs, given to Pope Francis by Pope Tawadros II, were placed on the altar for veneration.
 Afterwards, the documentary, The 21: The Power of Faith, was screened at the Vatican Film Library.

+On 12 July 2026, the Church of England's general synod announced they would add the Martyrs to their liturgical calendar.

-They are venerated as saints and martyrs both in the Oriental Orthodox Church and the Catholic Church, and their feast day is celebrated every year on 15 February of the Gregorian calendar.
+They are venerated as saints and martyrs in the Oriental Orthodox Church, the Church of England, the Lutheran Churches and the Catholic Church, and their feast day is celebrated every year on 15 February of the Gregorian calendar.
 The commemoration falls on the feast of the Presentation of Jesus at the Temple which is 8 Amshir of the Coptic calendar; however, during a leap year, 8 Amshir corresponds with 16 February.